nleroy917/dissertation/README.md

 To build the dissertation, you need three things:

 1. `typst` installed,
-2. My dissertation template, and
+2. my dissertation template, and
-3. My references
+3. my references

 ### Install typst
 You can install `typst` using their [installation guide](https://github.com/typst/typst?tab=readme-ov-file#installation).
 Its probably easiest to just grab from crates.io if you have the Rust toolchain installed: